cleanappio/cleanapp_back_end_v2/README.md

 - Protocols and ports: tcp:8080
 - It's ok to leaave the rest default.

-Create another rule for port 3000.
+Create another rule for port 3000 using the same way.

 You are almost done.
 Now in Compute Engine > VM Instances select the one you want to use.
 Pick Edit at the top.
 Go to network tags and add "allow-8080" and "allow-3000".
 Save.